 Discussion with the registered manager established that staff in the home responded appropriately to and met the assessed needs of the residents.

 A review of one care record confirmed that these were maintained in line with the legislation and standards.
-They included an up to date assessment of needs, life history, risk assessments, care plans and daily/regular statement of health and well-being of the resident.
-Care needs assessment and risk assessments (e.g. diabetes management, Peeps where appropriate) were reviewed and updated on a regular basis or as changes occurred.
+They included a pre-admission information and the assessment of needs, life history, risk assessments and care plans were being completed.